police-interrogation

 20-8174 Esad Lemo v.
 Pennsylvania Pennsylvania 2021-05-27 Denied Response WaivedIFP confrontation-clause criminal-procedure due-process intellectual-disability language-access language-interpretation mental-capacity police-interrogation right-to-interpretation sixth-amendment Is the Constitution violated where a defendant who speaks only Bosnian and has an IQ of 57 receives no interpretation during the suppression hearing t…

 20-7174 Antonio Lopez v.
-Texas Texas 2021-02-17 Denied Response WaivedIFP coerced-confession confession-voluntariness criminal-procedure due-process family-coercion family-member interrogation police-interrogation probable-cause truthful-statements Whether a threat to arrest, or a promise not to arrest, a member of a suspect's family, depending only on his willingness to confess to a crime, rende…
+Texas Texas 2021-02-17 Denied Response WaivedIFP coerced-confession confession-voluntariness criminal-procedure due-process family-coercion family-member interrogation police-interrogation probable-cause truthful-statements 1.
+Whether a threat to arrest, or a promise not to arrest, a member of a suspect's family, depending only on his willingness to confess to a crime, re…

 20-6512 Davey Lewis v.
-Florida Florida 2020-12-03 Denied IFP confession-suppression confessions constitutional-rights criminal-procedure due-process exclusionary-rule interrogation-tactics law-enforcement miranda-rights police-interrogation Can the State Courts allow the Police to use promises, inducements, deceit and trickery when obtaining a Confession and then not Suppress the Confessi…
+Florida Florida 2020-12-03 Denied IFP confession-suppression confessions constitutional-rights criminal-procedure due-process exclusionary-rule interrogation-tactics law-enforcement miranda-rights police-interrogation Can the State doubts allow the Voitee by use promises, inducements, threats and for taken obtaining a Confession and then also Suppress the Confession…

 19-8925 Robert T. Lundberg v.
 Mark S. Inch, Secretary, Florida Department of Corrections Eleventh Circuit 2020-07-08 Denied Response WaivedIFP aedpa expectation-of-privacy fourth-amendment ineffective-assistance ineffective-assistance-of-counsel katz-expectation-of-privacy katz-v-united-states police-interrogation strickland-standard strickland-v-washington Should the decision in Lundberg v.
-State be entitled to deference under AEDPA?
+State, 127 So.3d.
+562 (Fla.
+4" DCA 2012), be entitled to deference by the federal courts pursuant to the Anti-Terro…

 19-8334 James Butler v.
-United States Sixth Circuit 2020-04-22 Denied Response WaivedIFP criminal-procedure custody due-process fifth-amendment miranda-rights miranda-warning police-interrogation totality-of-circumstances If a statement by the presiding officer that the defendant is not 'under arrest' precludes a finding of custody despite the totality of the circumstan…
+United States Sixth Circuit 2020-04-22 Denied Response WaivedIFP criminal-procedure custody due-process fifth-amendment miranda-rights miranda-warning police-interrogation totality-of-circumstances If the totality of the circumstances establish that a defendant is under police control and not free to leave until police questioning is finished, do…

 19-7847 Lee D. Watts v.
-Tennessee Tennessee 2020-03-02 Denied Response WaivedIFP confession confession-suppression criminal-interrogation criminal-procedure ineffective-assistance police-interrogation police-questioning right-to-counsel sixth-amendment suppression voluntariness Whether petitioner's original trial counsel rendered ineffective assistance of counsel in violation of U.S. Const.
+Tennessee Tennessee 2020-03-02 Denied Response WaivedIFP confession confession-suppression criminal-interrogation criminal-procedure ineffective-assistance police-interrogation police-questioning right-to-counsel sixth-amendment suppression voluntariness Question #1: Whether petitioner's Original trial counsel rendered ineffective assistance of counsel in violation of U.S. Const.
 Amn.
-6
+6 when counsel fa…

 19-7094 Ernest Lawrence v.
-Gurbir Grewal, Attorney General of New Jersey, et al. Third Circuit 2019-12-30 Denied Response WaivedIFP 5th-amendment constitutional-review criminal-procedure custodial-interrogation due-process ineffective-assistance ineffective-assistance-of-counsel miranda-rights miranda-v-arizona police-interrogation prior-bad-acts prosecutorial-misconduct strickland-standard Whether The Lower Court's Decisions Were Contrary To Miranda v.
-Arizona, 384 U.S. 436 (1966) and Whether the Lower Courts Unreasonably Applied Miranda…
+Gurbir Grewal, Attorney General of New Jersey, et al. Third Circuit 2019-12-30 Denied Response WaivedIFP 5th-amendment constitutional-review criminal-procedure custodial-interrogation due-process ineffective-assistance ineffective-assistance-of-counsel miranda-rights miranda-v-arizona police-interrogation prior-bad-acts prosecutorial-misconduct strickland-standard Mr. Lawrence seek leave to appeal the following issues: 1.
+Whether The Lower Court's Decisions Were Contrary To Miranda v.
+Arizona, 384 U.S. 436 (196…

 19-6801 Marcos Palomar v.
 Raymond Madden, Warden Ninth Circuit 2019-12-03 Denied Response WaivedIFP constitutional-rights criminal-procedure custodial-interrogation due-process fifth-amendment miranda-rights police-advisement police-interrogation right-to-counsel sixth-amendment Whether a Miranda v.
-Arizona 384 U.S. 436 (1966) rights advisal is invalid if police indicate the right to appointed counsel prior to questioning is d…
+Arizona 384 U.S. 436 (1966), rights advisal is invalid if police indicate the right to appointed counsel prior to questioning is …

 19-6493 Theresa Gail Scanlan v.
-Washington Washington 2019-11-05 Denied Response WaivedIFP accuser confrontation-clause criminal-procedure medical-evidence medical-personnel police-interrogation police-involvement prosecutorial-purpose prosecutorial-use sixth-amendment testimonial testimonial-statements Are statements to medical personnel testimonial under the Confrontation Clause when the accuser is aware of their prosecutorial purpose?
+Washington Washington 2019-11-05 Denied Response WaivedIFP accuser confrontation-clause criminal-procedure medical-evidence medical-personnel police-interrogation police-involvement prosecutorial-purpose prosecutorial-use sixth-amendment testimonial testimonial-statements When police officers repeatedly inform an accuser that his statements to medical personnel will be given to the police and prosecuting authorities for…

 19-5936 Cesar Rosario Lopez-Ramos v.
 Minnesota Minnesota 2019-09-13 Denied Response RequestedResponse WaivedRelisted (2)IFP confrontation-clause criminal-procedure cross-examination foreign-language-interpreter police-interrogation sixth-amendment testimonial-statements translation-evidence Whether the Sixth Amendment's Confrontation Clause permits the prosecution to introduce testimonial statements in the form of an unidentified foreign …